josh3142/LowRankLaplaceApproximation/README.md

 SOFTWARE.

 ## Reference
-If you find this repository useful, please cite our paper.
+If you find this repository useful, please cite our preprint:

-To be included
+[1] **Optimal Subspace Inference for the Laplace Approximation of Bayesian Neural Networks**.
+Josua Faller and Jörg Martin. *arXiv Preprint* [arXiv:2502.02345](https://doi.org/10.48550/arXiv.2502.02345).